Mahanchello/algorithms_coursera/devide_and_conquer/devide_and_conquer.md

     return low
 return LinerSearch(A, low + 1, high, key)
 ```
-(this is not a solution that would fit devide and conquer algorithm :pointupindex:)
+(this is not a solution that would fit devide and conquer algorithm :point_up_2:)